 That’s not to say that every piece of content you create has to have the same message, this is more about context – it’s about understanding the core value proposition of the brand and how you put that across in written content (and in other forms of content).

-When you’re customers interact with your brand, the value proposition is what inspires them, it’s what persuades them and it’s what motivates them to want to buy from you.
+When your customers interact with your brand, the value proposition is what inspires them, it’s what persuades them and it’s what motivates them to want to buy from you.

 There’s loads of taglines out there that attempt to sum up the value proposition.
 If you think about them they might include: